-The academic videos featured within this training program have been compiled by a committee of subject matter experts recognized for their clinical expertise in the field of addiction medicine and/or pain medicine, and years of experience in providing opioid dependency treatment across complex patient demographics.
+The content has been compiled by a committee of experts recognized for their clinical expertise in the treatment of Addiction & Mental Health.
 Each member has disclosed conflicts of interest in alignment with the National Standard for Support of Accredited CPD Activities.